MobilePay: Function

 MobilePay is an application for phones with operating systems iOS and Android.
 MobilePay is a digital wallet covering all payment needs.
 Payments can be made to friends, smaller physical shops, supermarkets and larger chains, recurring payments, ecommerce and mcommerce and donations.
 By downloading this application, users are required to connect a credit card and account information to their mobile number.
 Money transfers are performed by entering a mobile phone number which is registered in the system.
 The funds are then transferred to this account, while the amount is deducted from the sender's credit card.
 There are no fees for private MobilePay accounts.

 Security

 The application is protected by a user-selected four-digit PIN code or a fingerprint.
-Initially, the login id was either the CPR-number (national id number) or the more secure NemID, but since 2023 either NemID or the similar MitID (using CPR-number is no longer possible).
+Initially, the login id was either the CPR-number (national id number) or the more secure NemID, but since 2023 either NemID or the newer MitID (using CPR-number is no longer possible).